mkhaled87/pFaces-AMYTISS/README.md

 pfaces -CGH -l
 ```

-where **pfaces** (or **pfaces.exe** in Windows) is the location of pFaces' binary file as installed in your machine.
+where **pfaces** calls pFaces launcher as installed in your machine.
 This should list all available HW configurations attached to your machine and means you are ready to work with AMYTISS.

 AMYTISS is given as source code that need to be built once.
 This requires a modern C/C++ compiler such as: